Hadi Mohammadi All publications →

 Deploying Large Language Models (LLMs) across diverse cultural contexts demands reliable assessment of their ability to mirror varied moral perspectives.
 We present EvalMORAAL, a comprehensive evaluation framework that combines interpretable chain-of-thought (CoT) reasoning with LLM-as-judge peer review, covering 135,700 moral-alignment judgments across 20 models.

-Using survey data from 64 countries (World Values Survey) and 34 countries (PEW Global Attitudes), we evaluate models on 1,357 distinct country-topic pairs.
+Using survey data from 55 countries (World Values Survey) and 39 countries (PEW Global Attitudes), 64 countries in total, we evaluate models on 1,357 distinct country-topic pairs.
 Our dual elicitation approach contrasts implicit (log-probability) and explicit (CoT) moral reasoning to expose hidden inconsistencies, while reciprocal peer review surfaces cross-model agreement patterns.

 Key Results